Practical-ASP-NET/BlazorTailwindTemplate/README.md

 ```

-If you wish to use a different version of .NET you will need to either:
+If you wish to use a different version of .NET you have a couple of options:

-a) manually change the version numbers in here or
+- manually change the version numbers in here
-b) use the Nuget package manager in your IDE to downgrade the NuGet packages, and/or the .NET version.
+- use the Nuget package manager in your IDE to downgrade the NuGet packages, and/or the .NET version.